 - 1 cup butter softened

 - 1/2 teaspoon pepper

 - Preheat the oven to 325 degrees.
 To prepare the turkey, remove the neck and giblets.
 Tuck the wings underneath the turkey.
-Stuff the turkey with the onion, garlic, rosemary, apple, lemon and thyme.
+Stuff the turkey with onion, garlic, rosemary, apple, lemon, and thyme.
 Tie the feet together with twine.